klonyyy/MCUViewer-docs/documentation/Introduction/Introduction.md

 where x is the channel number in MCUViewer.

-6. Click the large "STOPPED" button to begin acquisition
+6. Click the large `STOPPED` button to begin acquisition

+In case of any errors make sure to follow the instructions and visit {ref}`FAQTraceViewer`

 ## License